 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-An estimated 1 in 20 Americans has symptomatic hemorrhoids.
-They affect people of all ages, sexes, races and ethnicities.
+An estimated 1 in 20 Americans have hemorrhoids that are bothersome.
+They affect people of all ages, races and ethnicities.
 They’re more common as you age, affecting more than half of people over age 50.

 Hemorrhoids can happen inside or outside of your rectum.
 The type depends on where the swollen vein develops.
 Types include: